proplot-dev/proplot/docs/why.rst

    <h3>Solution</h3>

-In ProPlot, `~proplot.subplots.subplots` returns an `~proplot.subplots.subplot_grid` container filled with axes objects.
+In ProPlot, `~proplot.subplots.subplots` returns a `~proplot.subplots.subplot_grid` filled with `~proplot.axes.Axes` instances.
 This container lets you call arbitrary methods on arbitrary subplots all at once, which can be useful when you want to style your subplots identically (e.g. ``axs.format(tickminor=False)``).
 See :ref:`The basics` for details.

 The `~proplot.subplots.subplot_grid` class also